ssube/salty-dog/docs/rules.md

 ## From Path

 Rules may be loaded from a directory.
-Files with `.json` and `.yaml`/`.yml` extensions will be loaded, with filenames lowercased before checking.
+Files with `.json` and `.yaml`/`.yml` extensions will be loaded, with file names converted to lowercase before being checked.

 To load a directory: `--rule-path rules/`